Odeon Theatre, Hobart: Modernisation as the Odeon

 In the mid-1950s, then-exhibitor Greater Union engaged with Sydney-based architects Guy Crick & Associates to modernise the theatre.
 The Strand underwent serious alterations, leaving the building both internally and externally unrecognisable.
 The façade was covered in rainscreen cladding to present in a modernist style.
 To achieve this effect, its cornices and pilasters were chiseled back, its parapet was partially levelled, leadlight windows discarded and wrought iron features removed.
 Modernist neon signage was erected.
 It reopened as the Odeon Theatre in 1956, the year of the Melbourne Olympics which saw the introduction of television across Australia.
 Although branded as "The Theatre of Tomorrow", Greater Union did not foresee the lasting effect of television.

-The cinema last used the orchestra pit for musical entertainment in 1957 to raise funds for a Miss Tasmania contestant, named "Miss Greater Union Theatres".

-Based on the novel by Nan Chauncy, the Tasmanian feature film They Found a Cave premiered at the Odeon Theatre on 20 December 1962.

 ABC Odeon Theatre

 The Odeon fell into financial hardship and was purchased by the ABC in 1970, becoming a recording studio for ABC Radio.
 During the ABC's tenureship, it was known as the ABC Odeon Theatre, and internally referred to as Studio 720.
 At some point, pieces of cladding were removed to reveal several windows, including the central arch, to allow more light into the upstairs foyer.

 It became the home of the Tasmanian Symphony Orchestra (TSO) in 1973.
 The TSO broadcast many radio and television performances from the theatre and recorded several albums.
 In 1978, vocalist Judith Durham of The Seekers and pianist Ron Edgeworth recorded material for their live album, The Hot Jazz Duo at the theatre.
 Other musicians to record at the Odeon include Larry Sitsky, Jan Sedivka, Ade Monsbourgh, Judi Connelli, Suzanne Johnston, Guy Noble, Deborah Conway, George Dreyfus, Scared Weird Little Guys, David Porcelijn, James Ledger, tenor Donald Smith, composer Michael Smetanin and the Australian Rosny Children's Choir.
 An ABC Shop occupied the Watchorn Street corner shopfront in the 1990s.

 Over time, the world-class orchestra outgrew the theatre's amenities, with the dressing rooms and backstage facilities noted as being especially inadequate.
 After 28 years, the TSO relocated to Federation Concert Hall in 2001.
 The Odeon was then purchased by the Christian City Church, who renovated the interior and restored many of the original Federation-era features.